 Roofing isn’t something that can be treated as an afterthought.
-It’s one of the most important parts of any residential or commercial structure, and protects the integrity of everything underneath it.
+It’s one of the most important parts of any residential or commercial structure.
+A roof protects the integrity of everything underneath it.
 Unfortunately, choosing the right roofing system can be confusing, costly, and a general pain in the neck for those unfamiliar with the different products available.

 Installation of a TPO roof involves seven basic layers that all serve an important function.